5 ways social listening can help banks and financial services

 Also, you can check whether your company is known abroad.

 For small banks, it is a great opportunity to meet and understand the target audience, using industry keywords instead of their brand names.

 2. Perform better competitive analysis

-Besides, social listening makes it easier to understand how your brand is doing compared to FinTech startups.
-FinTech is becoming a threat to traditional financial services, taking many of their customers away.
-Social data shows what customers prefer about FinTech and gives the traditional services an opportunity to invest in time, upgrade their own banking or other apps, and understand how to market to customers interested in innovative products and services.
+Besides, social listening makes it easier to understand how your brand is doing compared to other banks and financial companies.
+Social data shows what customers prefer and gives the traditional services an opportunity to invest in time, upgrade their own banking or other apps, and understand how to market to customers interested in innovative products and services.

-What increases people's loyalty and trust for financial services?
-What makes financial services stand out from their competitors?
-What shows the "human face" of banks and credit card companies and makes people choose them even if the costs are lower somewhere else?
+What increases people's loyalty and trust for banking, and financial services overall?
+What makes them stand out from their competitors?
+What shows the banks’ human and makes people choose them even if the costs are lower somewhere else?

 The answer is customer service.

 In times when branches are closing and banking becomes impersonal, it's all about the inherently friendly social media and customer service.

 People have tons of questions and problems when it comes to banking and financial services.
 The experience is often frustrating and the apps are too complicated.
 Millions take their questions and frustration to social media, voicing their opinion on Twitter and Facebook and asking questions.
 Taking care of these conversations, giving tips, and solving the users' problems is sure to improve the company's image.